wild south photography

 DAY 2 PUNTA ARENAS/TORRES DEL PAINE

 We leave Punta Arenas towards the Northwest, driving by Puerto Natales, and continue towards Torres del Paine National Park.
-The drive is a scenic one, taking us into the Southern Andes, with fertile valleys and perennial snow covered peaks.
+The drive is a scenic one, taking us into the Southern Andes, with fertile valleys and perennial snowy peaks.
 As we approach the park there is always a chance to spot some of the wildlife of the area, and also, if the erratic Patagonian weather allows, views of the Torres Peaks.
 As we enter the National Park, we start searching for Puma right away, as the vegetation of the Eastern part is low and the animals are easier to spot.
-We continue our search as we arrive to Las Torres Hotel where we will stay for 6 nights. (box lunch every day.
-Full dinner).
+We continue our search as we arrive to the lodge where we will stay for 6 nights.

 DAY 3 to 7 TORRES DEL PAINE

 We will leave the lodge every day before sunrise to look for signs of Puma activity.
 A nervous Guanaco, shouting out warning calls is always a good sign, so we make our way through the area looking for the Puma.
 We will be doing this in vehicles and sometimes on foot, in different parts of the Park.
 We might get lucky and run into one of them on the road, or even in the hotel, but we will always go out to find them.
 We might also run into foxes, Rheas, owls and Guanacos.

 We never rest in the search of Puma, but we make a break and go to another part of the park, not only for breathtaking views of mountains and glaciers, but also to try to find the endangered Huemul deer, in the forest area of Lake Grey.
 Return to the lodge for dinner.

 Our last Puma day in Torres del Paine.
 We will be looking for them in areas where we have been doing so before, hopefully finding some of the individuals we have already seen.